Ancient Coins – ISLANDS off ATTICA, Aegina. Circa 550-530/25 BCE. AR Stater. Sea turtle

 Because of its limited availability of cultivable land, the inhabitants needed to leverage the sea for their livelihood.
 They became expert merchants and tradesmen, dominating the shipping industry early in the sixth century BCE.
 Their success and near-monopoly brought the island great wealth and power.
 They built a lavish temple to their local goddess, Aphaia, decorating it with numerous sculptures of beautiful artistic quality.

 During their travels, the merchants encountered the developing early electrum ancient coins in Ionia and Lydia.
 They recognized the potential to not only store their considerable wealth in the form of portable ancient coins, but also to optimize trade through a global currency.
 Aegina therefore became the first of the Greek city-states to issue coined money, starting in the mid-sixth century BCE.

 In addition to the silver they received in trade, Aegina worked the mines of the silver-rich island of Siphnos, which were at the height of their production as Aegina was flourishing.

 The emissions from Aegina were substantial, resulting in their weight standard becoming dominant throughout much of Greece in the sixth and fifth centuries.
 The Athenians called the Aeginetan drachm the “thick drachm” as it was heavier than that of Athens, with their common didrachm “stater” coinage weighing about 12.6 grams.

 The choice of a turtle is likely due to their influence as a sea power but perhaps also because the pre-coinage ingots in use in the region were convex in shape and may have been colloquially known as “turtles”.

 ISLANDS off ATTICA, Aegina.
-Circa 550-530/25 BC.
+Circa 550-530/25 BCE.
 AR Stater (20mm, 12.31 g).
 Sea turtle, head in profile, with thick collar and row of dots down its back / Deep incuse square of proto-“Union Jack” pattern with eight incuse segments.
 Meadows, Aegina, Group Ib; Milbank Period I; HGC 6, 425; SNG Copenhagen –; Dewing 1654; Gillet –; Jameson 1198; Pozzi 1618.
 Near EF, lightly toned.
-Well centered and struck on a broad flan.
+Well-centered and struck on a broad flan.
 Exceptional for issue.